KhiopsML/khiops-doc/docs/api-docs/kdic/dictionary-files.md

 A constant numerical value can be specified using scientific notation (for example: 1.3E7).
 The decimal separator is the dot.
 The missing value is represented as \#Missing when used in a derivation rule.

-There are no Date, Time Timestamp constants, but they can be produced using conversion rules (see appendix: e.g. *AsDate(“2014-01-15”, “YYYY-MM-DD”)*);
+There are no Date, Time or Timestamp constants, but they can be produced using conversion rules (see [`Date Rules`](date-rules.md): e.g. *AsDate(“2014-01-15”, “YYYY-MM-DD”)*);

-The list of available derivation rules is given in appendix.
+The list of available derivation rules is given in Dictionary Rules section.

-#### Derivation rules for multi-table schemas
+### Derivation rules for multi-table schemas

 Derivation rules can be used to extract information from other tables in a multi-table schema.
 In this case, they use variables of different scopes: